-Diastasis recti, otherwise known as abdominal separation, is the separating the abdominal muscles that run down from sternum to the groin forming a gap of around 2.7 cm or more.
+Diastasis recti, otherwise known as abdominal separation, is the separating of the abdominal muscles that run down the sternum to the groin forming a gap of around 2.7 cm or more.
 The condition is caused when too much pressure is exerted on the abdominal muscles.
 It is very common, but not exclusive, during pregnancy when the uterus pushes against the abdominal muscles causing them to stretch and separate extending outwards.
 The condition, although not associated with morbidity or mortality, can be very debilitating depending on its severity.
 Thus, it is essential to seek treatment for abdominal separation.
 The condition can be treated without the need for surgical intervention.
 Research has found success in two techniques: one the Tupler Technique and two the Mutu Technique.
 These methods use tailored specific exercises to treat abdominal separation and aid the bodies natural healing process.

 The Tupler Technique

 How the Tupler Technique works

 Julie Tupler, a certified personal trainer, childbirth educator and registered nurse developed the Tupler Technique in 1990 as a Maternal Fitness program.
 The method is all about ‘positioning’ and ‘protecting’ the connective tissue which supports, binds and connects the abdominal organs.

 The method relies heavily on the use of a ‘diastasis splint’, which is essentially a band that wraps around the abdomen to position the connective tissue correctly for it to heal.
 The splint is comparative to a band-aid used to treat broken bones.
 It aligns the tissue appropriately to aid the body’s healing process.